No results for ""

 Left: A scatter plot of outcome versus covariate with sample mean prediction lines.
 Right: A density plot of errors relative to control mean, showing large variance.

-However, we can leverage the linear relationship between and by predicting the observations in the treatment and control arms with, respectively, the regression predictions and , as shown in the scatter plot on the left below:
+However, we can leverage the linear relationship between and by predicting the observations in the treatment and control variations with, respectively, the regression predictions and , as shown in the scatter plot on the left below:

 Left: A scatter plot of outcome versus covariate with regression prediction lines.
 Right: A density plot of errors relative to the control regression prediction, showing smaller variance.